Sv443/Townly/README.md

 #### TypeScript Rewrite:
 But then I quickly burnt out because C++ is fucking difficult (who would've thought).
 So after about another month of work, I decided to go with the best of both worlds and rewrote it again, but in TypeScript.
 It offers both the quick and easy coding of JavaScript *and* the type safety and extensive features of a language like C++.
+I also wanted to separate the game and the engine so that I can eventually reuse the engine or publish it separately.
+More info on the engine can be found [here.](./engine/README.md#readme)

 <br><br>